Variables are key–value pairs that let you reuse values across tasks.

 format: "{{ vars.myvar }} world {{ vars.numeric_variable }}"

-You can use variables in any task property that is documented as dynamic.
+You can use variables in any task property documented as dynamic.

-Dynamic variables will be rendered thanks to the Pebble templating engine.
-Pebble templating engine allows you to process various expressions with filters and functions.
+Dynamic variables are rendered by the Pebble templating engine, which processes expressions with filters and functions.
 More information on variable processing can be found under Expressions.

 yaml